Friday, July 29, 2016

 We are both Pisces, and that makes us just a little bit different.

-By different we mean, we love water and have to live within sight of it, hence our love affair with islands.
+By different, we mean, we love water and have to live within sight of it, hence our love affair with islands.

 Bowen Island, Canada

-Car & Passenger ferry for Bowen Island
+Car & passenger ferry for Bowen Island

-Close to the ferry dock was a very small shopping area, with a couple of places to eat and the Snug Cove General Store operated by parents, John & Evy Lock.
-It featured a butcher shop, fresh produce, cleaning supplies, dry goods, canned goods, and huge assortment of penny candy for the kids to ponder over.
+Close to the ferry dock was a small shopping area, with a couple of places to eat and the Snug Cove General Store operated by parents, John & Evy Lock.
+It featured a butcher shop, fresh produce, cleaning supplies, dry goods, canned goods, and a huge assortment of penny candy for the kids to ponder over.

-The store was taken over by other family members who eventually moved the business into a larger space, and away from the congested ferry dock.
+The store was taken over by other family members who eventually moved the business to a larger space, and away from the congested ferry dock.
 Snug Cove General Store is still operating at the second location, but under different owners.

 Harvesting cocos from Playa Norte, Isla Mujeres